 S2I allows you to publish your service to Kubernetes without writing a Dockerfile.
 You just need to provide a source code repository address, and specify the target image registry.
 All configurations will be stored as different resources in Kubernetes.
 Your service will be automatically published to Kubernetes, and the image will be pushed to the target registry as well.

-Similar to S2I, Binary-to-Image (B2I) is a toolkit and automated workflow for building reproducible container images from binary (e.g. Jar, War, Binary package).
+Similar to S2I, Binary-to-Image (B2I) is a toolkit and automated workflow for building reproducible container images from binary (for example, Jar, War, Binary package).

 You just need to upload your application binary package, and specify the image registry to which you want to push.
 The rest is exactly the same as S2I.